On Corner Scattering for Operators of Divergence Form and Applications to Inverse Scattering: Applications to inverse scattering for inhomogeneous media

 has nonzero solution $u,v\in H^1(\Omega)$.
 Our corner scattering analysis in the two dimensional case yields the following result, which concerns the approximation of the eigenfunction $v$ by Herglotz functions.
 To this end, at a transmission eigenvalue $k>0$, let the sequence of Herglotz functions $\left\{v_{g_\epsilon}\right\}$ approximate the eigenfunction $v$, i.e.

 \begin{lem} Assume that $\Omega\subset {\mathbb R}^2$ has a corner $x_0=[x_0; \mathcal{C}_\epsilon(x_0)]$ {for $a-1$ with the assumptions of Theorem \ref{thm:cornerscatt} for corner aperture $\psi_0\notin \{p\pi;\ p\in\mathbb{Q}\cap (0,1)\}$, or for $c-1$ with the assumptions of Theorem \ref{thm:cornerscattPot} with condition $1$.
+Let $v$ be an eigenfunction, and let the sequence of Herglotz functions $\left\{v_{g_\epsilon}\right\}$ satisfy \eqref{eq:approx}.
 Then $\lim\sup\|g_\epsilon\|_{L^2({\mathbb S}^1)}=\infty$.} \end{lem} \begin{proof} Assume to the contrary that $\left\{\|g_\epsilon\|_{L^2({\mathbb S}^1)}\right\}$ is bounded.
 Then up to a subsequence $g_\epsilon\rightharpoonup g\in L^2({\mathbb S}^1)$ weakly as $\epsilon \to 0$.
-Obviously $v_{g_\epsilon}\to v_g$ in $C^1(\overline{\Omega})$ and thus $v:=v_g|_{\Omega}$ which means that $v_g$ does not scatterer.
-This contradicts the assumptions, and the lemma is proven. \end{proof} We remark that for the case of $a\equiv 1$ in \cite{BlL17} the authors have shown that if the transmission eigenfunction $v$ is approximated by a sequence of Herglotz functions with uniformly bounded kernels (which according to Lemma \ref{approx} never happens in this case), then $v$ must vanish at the corner.
+Obviously $v_{g_\epsilon}\to v_g$ in $C^1(\overline{\Omega})$ and thus $v:=v_g|_{\Omega}$ which means that $v_g$ does not scatter.
+This contradicts the assumptions, and the lemma is proven. \end{proof} We remark that for the case of $a\equiv 1$ in \cite{BlL17} the authors have shown that if the transmission eigenfunction $v$ is approximated by a sequence of Herglotz functions with certain growing conditions, then $v$ must vanish at the corner.
 Indeed our analysis for ``potential corner" shows that $v$ has to vanish at any order at the corner and by analyticity be identically zero.
 The exceptional cases due to the presence of the contrast $a-1$ stated in Theorem \ref{thm:cornerscatt} and Theorem \ref{thm:cornerscattPot} describe necessary vanishing properties at the corner of the transmission eigenfunction $v$ if it can be approximated by a sequence of Herglotz functions with uniformly bounded kernel, which is equivalent to $k$ being a non-scattering wavenumber.
 However, these are not sufficient conditions for the latter to occur.